UCLALibrary/central-search-tools/README.md

 Kibana, for easier exploration of Elasticsearch indexes
 * http://localhost:5601/app/dev_tools#/console

+For an alternative, with local Elasticsearch and Kibana but no local Solr:

+`docker-compose -f docker-compose_ES_ONLY.yml up -d`

 ### Command-line tools

 The command-line tool for working with data is `centralsearch.py`.
-Currently, it has only one function, copying data from Solr to Elasticsearch; more may be added later.
+Its main purpose is to copy data from Solr to Elasticsearch, but it has other commands - see below for more.

 The easiest way to work with it is to open a dockerized python environment, then run commands within that environment.

+Command-line examples below all assume you are running commands within Docker.
+If running in a virtual environment instead, URLs may need to be changed to use `localhost`.

 #### Open python console using the full local environment

-`docker compose -f docker-compose_LOCAL.yml run python bash`
+`docker-compose -f docker-compose_FULL.yml run python bash` or `docker-compose -f docker-compose_ES_ONLY.yml run python bash`

 #### List commands